splunk/qbec/site/content/userguide/model.md

 ## Components

 Components are the source code that you write that represent Kubernetes objects.
-A component is single source file that produces a collection of logically related Kubernetes objects.
+You will typically organize related Kubernetes objects as a single component (e.g. a microservice that needs a service account, deployment, service, and config map kubernetes objects).

-You implement components by writing jsonnet, YAML or JSON files.
+Components are loaded from jsonnet, json, or yaml files.
+Only jsonnet files provide the ability to customize object definitions for different environments.
+In addition, qbec support loading objects from helm charts, and using jsonnet libraries to produce them.

-It is also valid for a component to return an empty set of objects if runtime parameters determine that nothing should be installed for a specific target environment.
+More details can be found in the [authoring components](userguide/authoring/) page.

 ## Environments